 If noise is coming in through a window or door strategically placing furniture in the line of the window will help to deflect the sound waves away from you helping to use up the sound energy more quickly.

-While this method may not make a particularly noticeable difference on its own when combined with some of the other noise cancelling methods we have mentioned it can work very well.
+While this method may not make a particularly noticeable difference on its own when combined with some of the other noise-canceling methods we have mentioned it can work very well.

-If (like me) you can’t afford to invest in an purpose built active noise cancellation system for your home then a good cheap alternative option is to use white (or pink or brown) noise.
+If (like me) you can’t afford to invest in a purpose-built active noise cancellation system for your home then a good cheap alternative option is to use white (or pink or brown) noise.